tweekmonster/fzf-filemru/README.md

 This is a Vim plugin that tracks your most recently and frequently used files while using the [fzf.vim](https://github.com/junegunn/fzf.vim) plugin.

-This plugin provides the `FilesMru` command, which is basically a pass-through to the `Files` command.
+This plugin provides the `FilesMru` and `ProjectMru` commands, which are basically a pass-throughs to the `Files` command.
 So, all you really need to do is use `FilesMru` instead of `Files`.

-When using `FilesMru`, FZF will display files like usual, except your most recently used files (matching the working directory) will appear before all other files.
+When using `FilesMru` or `ProjectMru`, FZF will display files like usual, except your most recently used files (matching the working directory) will appear before all other files.

+`ProjectMru` does the same thing as `FilesMru` except that it uses `git ls-tree` to display files after MRU files (and before other found files), and ignores repository submodule directories.

 MRU files are tracked in `$XDG_CACHE_HOME/fzf_filemru`.
 A timestamp (rounded to 2 minute intervals) and selection count is used to determine recency and